Lit Lounge: Reception and legacy

 AM New York Metro described Lit Lounge as "the nexus of cool people and indie bands in the early-mid 2000s."
 The club attracted numerous celebrities as patrons, including Chloë Sevigny, Kirsten Dunst, and The Strokes.
 Notable artists who performed or exhibited at Lit include actors Mike Myers and Leo Fitzpatrick; photographers Ryan McGinley and Mick Rock; filmmaker Spike Jonze; and musicians Karen O, Nick Zinner, David Yow, and James Iha.
 Writer Cat Marnell, a regular at Lit Lounge, described the club as "such a piece-of-shit place in the best way possible" and "like Cheers ... but with PCP and vodka."
-Several music videos were filmed at Lit, including "Rich Girl" by The Virgins and "Boy Boy" by Lissy Trullie.
+Several music videos were filmed at Lit, including "Rich Girls" by The Virgins and "Boy Boy" by Lissy Trullie.